Caring for an Aging Parent

 “I constantly deal with the stress of caring for an elderly parent that lives with me.
 It is not easy working and living with Mother.
 I found the tapping to be beneficial and insightful.
 I now have a new tool I can use when the stress becomes overwhelming.
 I love life and learning new ways to better and enhance my life and those around me.
 I am so glad I tried the EFT with Juanita.”

 Caring for an aging parent is exhausting and time consuming.
 Finding balance for your personal life can be a constant struggle.
 If you are still working, when do you take care of yourself?
 Taking care of your own life can be a difficult task when you are trying to juggle too many hats all at once.

 While you care for your aging parent, you have to take responsibility for your own wellbeing.
 The more you take care of yourself, the easier your role as caregiver will be.

 When you work with Juanita Ecker, the challenges of caring for an aging parent won’t go away.
 You will have a tool that you can use to take care of yourself and release those stressful emotions.
-You will start to notice that you feel calmer.
-You will begin to see that you are able to better deal with your current situation.
+You may start to notice that you feel calmer.
+You might begin to see that you are able to better deal with your current situation.
 After a while, the time spent with your aging parent may become a place of healing for both of you.
 The goal is to help you deal better with the stress so that you can be there for them and be at peace with the process.

 Read testimonials from happy clients here.